Superconducting Decoherence and Thermal Quenching of the Josephson Diode Effect in Low-Dimensional Josephson Systems: Abstract

 \section{Abstract}

-Motivated by recent studies on superconducting (SC) diode nonreciprocity, we uncover an unexpected hierarchy of SC-phase decoherence in bilayer superconductors hosting both interlayer Josephson coupling and a Josephson diode effect.
-Contrary to the conventional single–energy-scale paradigm where Josephson coherence and diode nonreciprocity vanish simultaneously at the SC gap-closing temperature, we demonstrate, using a self-consistent microscopic theory incorporating phase fluctuations, that the system undergoes a sequence of distinct thermal crossovers upon heating: the diode effect disappears first at $T_{\eta}$, Josephson coherence is subsequently lost at $T_c$, and the SC gap collapses only at a higher temperature $T_s$.
-Rather than a direct SC–normal transition, the system thus evolves through successive nonreciprocal, reciprocal, and incoherent Josephson regimes before entering the normal state.
-Counterintuitively, the separation between these regimes is governed not only by interlayer coupling, but also sensitively by in-plane disorder and carrier density.
-These findings point to a generic hierarchy of SC decoherence in low-dimensional Josephson systems, and suggest broader relevance to layered superconductors, including cuprates and recently discovered nickelates, as well as to SC qubits.
+Motivated by recent studies on superconducting (SC) diode nonreciprocity, we uncover a generic smooth SC-phase decoherence mechanism in low-dimensional Josephson structures.
+Contrary to the conventional single-energy-scale paradigm where Josephson coherence and diode nonreciprocity vanish simultaneously only at the SC gap-closing temperature, we demonstrate, within a fully self-consistent microscopic framework beyond mean-field theory, that SC phase fluctuations generically split these phenomena into distinct energy scales.
+As a result, rather than a single SC-normal transition, the system exhibits a sequence of distinct thermal crossovers upon heating: the diode effect disappears first at $T_{\eta}$, Josephson coherence is subsequently lost at $T_c$, and the SC gap collapses only at a higher temperature $T_s$.
+Using a bilayer SC system as a concrete example, we show that the separation between these temperature scales is not solely dictated by Josephson coupling, but is instead strongly and counterintuitively shaped by the in-plane disorder and carrier density.
+These findings reveal that smooth SC phase decoherence introduces a distinct and more fragile energy scale, with potential implications for layered superconductors such as cuprates and recently discovered nickelates, as well as for SC qubit platforms.